 This nice and simple tutorial will surely inspire you to do this kind of DIY project!

 Old dressers make great seating furniture which can be used for different purposes.
-For instance, you can use this featured old dresser seat as a telephone table or a seating furniture at the foot of your bed.
+For instance, you can use this featured old dresser seat as a telephone table or a piece of seating furniture at the foot of your bed.
 You can also replace its bottom drawers with a shoe rack to use it as a ‘boot bench’.

 There are many other modifications you can do with this old dresser seat which will suit your needs and wants.
 The possibilities are endless!